top of page

 March of Dimes!
 Resources for parents & providers

-Tori Meskin BSN RNC-NIC.
+Tori Meskin MSN RNC-NIC.
 Nurse.
 Blogger.
 Podcaster.
 Tori has been a clinician since 2012, works in acute care/inpatient NICU & Pediatric settings in southern California.
 She is a blogger, podcaster, NICU & Pediatric Critical Care RN, Sponsored Capella University MSN student, a Barco Uniforms Ambassador & Brave beginnings Ambassador.
 She has obtained her National NICU Nurse Certification (RNC-NIC) & has previously worked as a travel nurse, pursuing bedside experiences in several NICU settings.
 Follow her as she shares her NICU journey married life & juggles work, school, content creation, & brings you top notch Tips & Tricks along the way.
 Find her at www.tipsfromtori.com or info@tipsfromtori.com